altryne/Capslock/README.md

-This is a clone of https://github.com/Vonng/Capslock This clone has a set of settings that is a little different than the original repo
+This is my personal clone of https://github.com/Vonng/Capslock This clone has a set of settings that is a little different than the original repo.

+Image is not updated!

 # Capslock